viktorbezdek/awesome-github-projects/README.md

 - [di-sukharev/opencommit](https://github.com/di-sukharev/opencommit) - GPT wrapper for git — generate commit messages with an LLM in 1 sec — works best with Claude 3.5 — supports local models too
 - [josStorer/chatGPTBox](https://github.com/josStorer/chatGPTBox) - Integrating ChatGPT into your browser deeply, everything you need is here
 - [MHSanaei/3x-ui](https://github.com/MHSanaei/3x-ui) - Xray panel supporting multi-protocol multi-user expire day & traffic & IP limit (Vmess & Vless & Trojan &  ShadowSocks & Wireguard)
-- [easydiffusion/easydiffusion](https://github.com/easydiffusion/easydiffusion) - Easiest 1-click way to create beautiful artwork on your PC using AI, with no tech knowledge.
+- [easydiffusion/easydiffusion](https://github.com/easydiffusion/easydiffusion) - An easy 1-click way to create beautiful artwork on your PC using AI, with no tech knowledge.
 Provides a browser UI for generating images from text prompts and images.
 Just enter your text prompt, and
 - [NginxProxyManager/nginx-proxy-manager](https://github.com/NginxProxyManager/nginx-proxy-manager) - Docker container for managing Nginx proxy hosts with a simple, powerful interface
 - [ItsPi3141/alpaca-electron](https://github.com/ItsPi3141/alpaca-electron) - The simplest way to run Alpaca (and other LLaMA-based local LLMs) on your own computer
 - [terrastruct/d2](https://github.com/terrastruct/d2) - D2 is a modern diagram scripting language that turns text to diagrams.